An Epic Fantasy Journey Needs a Map

 “A map tells you where you’ve been, where you are, and where you’re going— in a sense it’s three tenses in one.”― Peter Greenaway

 One of the first ways I started with developing my epic fantasy novel was with the map.
 It may sound odd, but I am a visual person and the more I thought about how the Luminance Saga was to unfold the more I kept picturing the world I wanted to create and where everything in that world was.
 I knew that a huge part of my story would be the many cities and locations the characters explore.
 I also knew that the characters at the start of the journey are separated and spread out in the world.
-The former war heroes are estranged and Elias Qudin being the foremost explorer and archaeologist, presented another issue of where could these ancient locations exist.
-For me the map was essential.
-A set of wings, that allowed my story to take flight.
+The former war heroes are estranged and Elias Qudin being the foremost explorer and archaeologist, presented another issue of where these ancient locations existed.
+For me the map was essential, and allowed my story to take flight.

 Lots of Maps in Epic Fantasy